 There may be costs for certification beyond the pre-apprenticeship training, depending on the course.

 Additional supplies are not necessary.
 Tuition includes books, tools, and personal protective equipment.

 Our Centre has a Resource Centre where students have access to computers, telephones, fax machines, photocopiers and other resources.

 Centre for Skills has been offering these programs since 1997.

 No, all students are required to demonstrate knowledge of the course material in class.

 A High School Diploma is not required.
 Although you do not require a diploma to complete our Skilled Trades Training, a high school diploma or equivalent is required to be signed an apprentice in many of the skilled trades.
-If you are interested in earning your GED, our Doorways Program can help.

 None of this is required for the in-class portion of our Skilled Trades Training Programs; however, an employer may require that the student meet some of the noted criteria for work.